- Identify just one thing in your backyard -- maybe a bird or a garden flower or an insect

 Tree Bark Page can help you organize your thoughts about

 - Learn the few most common Butterfly families, as listed on our Butterflies Page, so that when you meet up with an unknown

 butterfly you can at least say, "Well, it's in the #### family... " The Butterflies

 of North America Page can help you identify butterflies, as well as the National Audubon Society Field Guide to North American Butterflies

 - Understand your local weather by looking at clouds, seeing weather

-maps, etc. The About.com Weather Page can help you.
+maps, etc. The About.com Weather Page

 - If you had to personally kill the animals providing the flesh you eat each day, would

 you do it?
 Is it moral for you to simply pay others to kill the animals you eat?

 Think about these questions.
 You might be interested in the Vegetarianism in a Nutshell site.